 I have written an extensive list that details what to do in La Jolla for free.
 Many people take day trips to La Jolla specifically to see our seals and sea lions in addition to our pretty beaches, which are completely free outdoor activities.

 If free street parking isn’t available, you may have to pay a little cash for parking.
-Otherwise, it’s definitely possible to enjoy a visit on a budget.
+Otherwise, it’s possible to enjoy a visit on a budget.

 You can walk around the Village of La Jolla, our downtown area.
 This is where the best shops and restaurants are.
 It’s one of my favorite fun things to do in La Jolla when I have free time.